siberoloji/siberoloji.github.io/content/en/blog/engineering/computerarchitecture/Digital Logic/2024-10-07-understanding-binary-octal-and-hexadecimal-systems-the-language-of-computers.md

 ---

 In the world of computing and digital systems, numbers play a crucial role.
 However, the way computers understand and process numbers is quite different from how we typically think about them in our day-to-day lives.
 While we're accustomed to the decimal system (base-10), computers operate using different number systems, primarily binary (base-2), but also octal (base-8) and hexadecimal (base-16).
-In this blog post, we'll explore these number systems, understand their significance, and learn how to convert between them.
+In this article, we'll explore these number systems, understand their significance, and learn how to convert between them.